sahasatvik/multiscale/README.md

 _Note_: Plotting currently requires `gnuplot`.

+Visualize the degree distribution of the generated network using `./degree_distribution.R`, and see `degree_distribution.pdf`.

 ## Description

 Each agent $i$ has $T_i$ target cells, $`T^*_i`$ infected cells, $V_i$ viral copies, and $A_i$ antibodies.
 Each agent belongs to some environment $j$, with $Z_j$ viral copies.
 These evolve as